 It is critical that you manage the risk effectively by implementing a best practice education agent recruitment, monitoring and management system.
 The protection of your institution and international students depends on it.

-AgentBee offers a free solution that will hugely improve your approach to education agent recruitment, monitoring and management, and save you a heap of time in the process.
+AgentBee offers a solution that will hugely improve your approach to education agent recruitment, monitoring and management, and save you a heap of time in the process.